-The Stedman's Medical Dictionary (1998) states that fascia is a fibrous tissue sheath that wraps the body under the skin; it also surrounds muscles and muscle groups and separates their different layers or groups.
+Fascia is a fibrous tissue sheath that wraps the body under the skin as well as surrounding muscles and muscle groups separating their different layers or groups.

-The fascias can be considered as a system, composed of connective tissue that envelops, connects and communicates the body, demonstrating in recent years to be an active and resistant tissue that is present throughout the body and that has great importance in the body's metabolism.
-In addition to the above, it fulfills the important function in terms of movement, organisation and separation of muscles, ensuring their protection and autonomy.
+The fascias can be considered as a system composed of connective tissue that envelops, connects and communicates the body, demonstrating in recent years to be an active and resistant tissue that is present throughout the body and that has great importance in the body's metabolism.
+In addition, fascia fulfills the important function in terms of movement, organisation and separation of muscles, ensuring their protection and autonomy.

 The congress went on to include joint and muscle capsules, organs, septa, ligaments, retinacula, aponeurosis, tendons, myofascia, neurofascia and other fibrous collagens as fascial forms, inseparable from the surrounding connective tissues.